 MISE EN SCÈNE

-8. The medium of film
+8. The medium — film vs. video

 You’re making a film, right?
 Film is the material that records moving images.
 It’s also the movie you make with those moving images.